 Scruffy hospitality means you’re not waiting for everything in your house to be in order before you host and serve friends in your home.
 Scruffy hospitality means you hunger more for good conversation and serving a simple meal of what you have, not what you don’t have.
 Scruffy hospitality means you’re more interested in quality conversation than the impression your home or lawn makes.
 If we only share meals with friends when we’re excellent, we aren’t truly sharing life together.

-Here are some ways to be a gracious, relaxed host this holiday season.
+Here are some ways to streamline your holiday hosting so you can be a gracious, relaxed host this holiday season.

 Stock up on some easy entertaining supplies for unplanned or last-minute guests.
 Tidy up your guest room, keep the bathroom clean and stocked, and fill your pantry with easy appetizers like chips and salsa, crackers and summer sausage, hot cocoa and ciders.
 There are also some yummy snacks and treats that can be kept in your freezer and heated up as needed for drop-in guests.
 During the holidays, I also keep a frozen lasagna on hand — you never know when you’ll need an easy dinner to feed a houseful!